leosunmo/jt/README.md

 # jt

-Tiny command-line tool for creating JIRA tickets with just a Summary/Title, no description (yet).
+Tiny command-line tool for creating JIRA tickets with a Summary/Title and optionally a description.

 ## Usage
 Create a config file under `~/.config/jt/config.yaml` with some default values.
 Here's an example with all supported values: